 Activity or Project Description Specific actions or project that will be completed to produce specific outputs and demonstrate progress toward the outcome.
 Collaborative Partners Responsible parties and partners involved in implementation of the activity.
 Anticipated Outputs of Activity What the CIP intends to produce, provide or accomplish through the activity.
 Goals of Activity (short and/or Long-term) Where relevant and practical, provide specific, projected change in data the CIP intends to achieve.
-Goals should be measureable.
+Goals should be measurable.
 Progress toward Outcome Timeframe Proposed completion date or, if appropriate, "ongoing".
 Resources Needed Where relevant identify the resources needed to complete the activity.
 Plans for Evaluating Activity Where relevant, how will you measure or monitor change?
-Status of Project/ Activity Completed, Ongoing, Abandoned Write and disseminate a report explaining and discussing the data and findings from JCIP's 2016 File Review JCIP Report explaining and discussing the findings from JCIP's 2016 File Review IP's 2016 File Review Increase judicial and court awareness of the areas where judgment are often legally insufficient; improve the legal sufficiency of circuit court judgments gal personnel in child welfare case 12/2018 12/2019 s on federal chil JCIP staff time Subsequent file reviews in next grant cycle (subject to resource availability) Ongoing ions with d in settings that are not a fa The rest of the re Develop and deliver a training on child welfare policies and Title IV-E payment limitations for children in non-foster family homes JCIP, DHS, DOJ, OPDS Training for judges, lawyers and other legal personnel Improve judge, lawyer and legal personnel knowledge of the new restrictions on federal funding for children who are placed in non-foster family homes 08/2019 JCIP staff time Attendee evaluations Ongoing (Model Court Summit and Through the Eyes of a Child Conference scheduled for Aug 11- 13, 2019) Project 13 - Work with loca I model court teams in the DHS Program Improvement Plan (PIP) to red uce the time ne anency Work with DHS to identify driver counties for improving the overall timeliness of permanency JCIP, DHS, Circuit Courts List of two or three driver counties on which to make intensive efforts to improve timeliness of permanency Improve the timeliness of permanency 9/2018 09/2019 JCIP and DHS timeliness data Data on time to permanency (specific measures will depend on the goals identified by Ongoing
+Status of Project/ Activity Completed, Ongoing, Abandoned - Increase judicial and court awareness of the areas where judgment are often legally insufficient; improve the legal sufficiency of circuit court judgments egal personnel in child welfare case 12/2019 es on federal chil JCIP staff time d welfare policie Subsequent file reviews in next grant cycle (subject to resource availability) es and payment limitat Ongoing ions with respect to children in foster care who are place d in settings that are not a fa mily toster nome Ongoing Develop and deliver a training on child welfare policies and Title IV-E payment limitations for children in non-foster family homes JCIP, DHS, DOJ, OPDS Training for judges, lawyers and other legal personnel Improve judge, lawyer and legal personnel knowledge of the new restrictions on federal funding for children who are placed in non-foster family homes 08/2020 JCIP staff time Attendee evaluations (Model Court Summit and Through the Eyes of a Child Conference scheduled for Aug - 03-04, 2020) Project 13 - Work with loca l model court teams in the DHS Program Improvement Plan (PIP) to red luce the time ne anency Work with DHS to identify driver counties for improving the overall timeliness of permanency JCIP, DHS, Circuit Courts List of two or three driver counties on which to make intensive efforts to improve timeliness of permanency Improve the timeliness of permanency 6/2020 JCIP and DHS timeliness data Data on time to permanency (specific measures will depend on the goals identified by Complete